AdobeDocs/adobeio-events/intro/webhooks.md

 - Be reachable over HTTPS
 - Correctly respond to a "challenge" request

+You may reuse/fork our [Sample Webhook in Node.js](https://github.com/adobeio/io-event-sample-webhook)

 ### The challenge request

 When registering a webhook, Adobe I/O Events will first try to verify that the URL is valid.
 To do this, it sends an HTTP GET request, with a `challenge` query parameter.
 The webhook should respond with a body containing the value of the `challenge` query parameter.